204 Hillyard St. (Shed 11) Redevelopment

 What will be taking place on-site?

-HPA has hired GS Wark Ltd. as the general contractor.
-The work will include:
+HOPA hired GS Wark Ltd. as the general contractor.
+Their work includes:

 - Installing new utilities (water main, sanitary sewers, electrical service, gas service).